Titan Stadium (Cal State Fullerton)

-Titan Stadium is a 10,000-capacity soccer-specific stadium on the campus of California State University, Fullerton in Fullerton, California.
+Titan Stadium is a stadium located on the campus of California State University, Fullerton in Fullerton, California.

 It is the home venue for the Cal State Fullerton Titans men's and women's soccer teams, and professional Los Angeles FC 2 of MLSNP.
+It is formerly the home stadium of the CSUF football team.

 Other soccer clubs from Los Angeles that have played their home matches at Titan Stadium include LA Galaxy (MLS) and Angel City FC (NWSL), among other teams.

 History

 Scheduled to open in time for the 1991 football season, delays caused the opening date of Titan Stadium to be pushed back until 1992.
 Despite originally being planned as the home stadium for the Cal State Fullerton Titans football program, the delays in stadium construction put in question the possibility of the team actually taking the field.

 Budget cuts and strict NCAA regulations eventually signaled the end of the football program in 1992 after playing one season at the stadium.
-Since Titan Stadium was designed to host the football team, it is one of the most lavish soccer stadiums in Southern California.
+Titan Stadium was designed to host the football team.